plurb/Aetherwynn-Unstable-Isotopes/Classes/Fighter/Fighter Class.md

 ## Ability Score Increase
 *4th-level Ability (Fighter)*

-When you reach 4th level, and again at 6th, 8th, 12th, 14th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
-You can't increase an ability score above 20 using this Ability.
+You increase one Ability Score of your choice by 2, or you increase two Ability Scores of your choice by 1.
+You cannot increase an Ability Score above 20 using this Ability.

+You can do so again at 6th, 8th, 12th, 14th, 16th, and 19th level in this class.

 ## Feat
 *4th-level Ability (Fighter)*